wojtczyk/patron/README.md

 Why do we need patron?
 For the ease of use and for the independence of artists and creators!

+### Use cases
+- Independent artists and creators sharing their work with the world.
+- Journalists (even anonymous), yet backable by crypto sharing independent news
+- News curators compiling domain specific news from around the world.

 patron is an attempt to empower creative individuals to share their work and creations with the world.
 The goals of the platform are
 * Ease of use of blockchain technology
 * Anonymous or identified financial backing of artists and creators, anonymous or identified roles for artists and creators